 - Additionally, if you are awarded general damages you could also receive special damages.
 Your financial losses will be compensated through special damages.

-The Judicial College compile their guidelines by assessing the compensation awards made for personal injury claims by the courts.
+The Judicial College compile its guidelines by assessing the compensation awards made for personal injury claims by the courts.
 By doing this, they’ve been able to build compensation brackets which you can see below.

 These brackets show how the amount of general damages compensation is based on the nature and severity of the injury.
 The figures below have been taken from the most up-to-date guidelines, published in April 2022.
 However, please remember that, as every case is unique, this only provides an idea of the amount you could receive.